Winnipeg Manitoba, Canada Travel Guide

 The prairie geography influences Winnipeg's climate.
 Its distance from moderating oceans results in a humid continental climate.
 This means the city experiences wide temperature swings between its seasons.

-The rivers remain central to Winnipeg's identity, providing both historical narrative and modern recreation.
+The rivers remain central to Winnipeg's identity, providing both historical narrative and current recreation.
 The flat land makes exploration easy on foot or by bicycle.
 This geographical foundation creates a city of open spaces and clear horizons.

 Winnipeg's role in Canadian history became especially pronounced in the late 19th century.
 Louis Riel, a Métis leader, had a pivotal part in the Red River Resistance of 1869-70.
 This movement protected Métis rights and land from Canadian government expansion.
 His actions directly led to the creation of Manitoba as Canada's fifth province in 1870.
-The city itself incorporated in 1873.
+The urban area itself incorporated in 1873.
 The arrival of the Canadian Pacific Railway in 1881 transformed Winnipeg into a major transportation, agricultural, and industrial hub.
 It became the "Gateway to the West," processing immigrants and distributing goods across the prairies.
 This railway connection fueled a rapid boom, attracting waves of immigrants from Eastern Europe and other parts of the world.
-The city grew rapidly, becoming one of Canada's largest at the turn of the 20th century.
+The city grew rapidly, becoming one of Canada's largest at the turn of the 1900s.

 A natural meeting point at river confluence.